spenczar/zksync/README.md

     $ ZOOKEEPER_PEERS=localhost:2181,localhost:2182 GOMAXPROCS=4 godep go test -timeout 10s ./...
     ```

-The tests will all be run under a namespace, `/zksync-test`, and will
+Either way, the tests will all be run under a namespace,
-delete everything under that node after each test run.
+`/zksync-test`, and will delete everything under that node after each
+test run.